jcus/Biodiversity-Analysis---Plotly/README.md

 The microbes inhabiting human navels and the factors support this dashboard allows specific study participants to be selected, in order to view their individual demographic information, a list of their navel microbial species and relative abundances, and their weekly navel washing frequency.

 # Process :medical_symbol:
-Use D3 library to
-The original data was provided in JSON format.
-D3 was used to import and process the data, while Plotly was used to generate the required visualizations.
-JavaScript was then used to present interactive visualizations of belly button biodiversity data within a web page.
+Use D3 library to import and process the Json format data.
+Through Plotly to generate the required visualizations of the sample metadata, i.e., and individual's demographic information.
+Also with JavaScript to display and present interactive visualization of each key-value pair value pair from the belly metadata of button biodiversity as JSON object within a web page.

 ## Step 1: Plotly